Softball Exit Velocity Chart by Age

 Off the Tee

-The standard measurement.
+The standard baseline.
 Stationary ball, controlled environment, max-effort swings.
-This is what coaches compare at showcases and camps.
+Every player is tested under the same conditions, which is why coaches use tee readings as the primary comparison at showcases and camps.

 Live At-Bat